“Let’s build a diverse future”

 Katerina Peppa has always been interested in repairing and fixing things that are broken.
 With a background in Engineering she is currently working as a Service Sales Engineer in Atlas Copco’s technical department within the Industrial Air division in Athens, Greece.
 Learn more about her experiences on the job and her views on diversity in the company.

-Katerina joined Atlas Copco 12 years ago and has since then undertaken many areas of responsibilities; be it with spare parts, price lists, campaigns, promotional materials for new products, and most recently in service and customer service.
+Katerina joined Atlas Copco more than 13 years ago and has since then undertaken many areas of responsibilities; be it with spare parts, price lists, campaigns, promotional materials for new products, and most recently in service and customer service.
 “I am always trying to learn something.
 I want to develop myself, that’s why I frequently seek feedback.
 I love to learn,” she says.
 In her current role as Service Sales Engineer Katerina prepares quotations for service interventions and cooperates closely with the Service Team, aiming to support customer satisfaction and sustainable productivity.
 She also proactively responds to customer demands through intelligent tools.

 The courage to follow your dreams